robinsmehta/Web-HTML/README.md

 ## Week 4 Assignment
 The third exercise (`index3.html`) represents the Week 4 assignment, focusing on specific layout requirements and CSS techniques learned during that week.

+## Author
+This assignment was completed as part of the Web Development curriculum.